HoustonRuby/rails_girls/03_messages/make_pages_for_chirps.md

 ![](../images/sublime_routes_chirps_resource.png)

-This is a shortcut to make routes for doing things with a '`resource`' really quickly.
+This is a shortcut to make routes for doing things with a `resource` really quickly.

 If we reload our page, we see that it's still running.
 So what has this `resources` thing done for us?
-We can find out by going back to the commandline and asking Rails:
+We can find out by going back to the commandline and asking Rails to:

 ```bash
 $ rake routes